jokohoko/Measure-platform/README.md

 And upload.

 The code has the main Ino file to edit and some configuration files behind it that can be chosen from based on the exact hardware you are using.

+The connection with vernier sensors is done trough the E-motor current pin (pwm to smooth voltage).
+Thus this provides an output of 0 to 1.625V when sending PWM output of 0 to 255 signals.
+In Logger pro or excel this can be converted with an equation by multiplying with 150 roughly to get back to mm.